hoganphysics/sti3/docs/index.rst

+.. _indexsti:

 ..
-STI documentation master file, created by sphinx-quickstart on Mon Jan  4 18:25:08 2021.
+STI Documentation master file, created by sphinx-quickstart on Mon Jan  4 18:25:08 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.